 There were emergency medicines in line with the British National Formulary (BNF) guidance for medical emergencies in dental practice.
 These were stored securely and those requiring refrigeration were also stored appropriately.
 Staff also had access to emergency equipment on the premises including medical oxygen.
+However they didn't have access to a portable suction; we were provided evidence that this was ordered immediately.
 The practice had an automated external defibrillator (AED) in line with Resuscitation Council UK guidance and the General Dental Council (GDC) standards for the dental team.
 [An AED is a portable electronic device that analyses life threatening irregularities of the heart and delivers an electrical shock to attempt to restore a normal heart rhythm].
-We saw records of the weekly checks that were carried out to ensure the medicines were not past their expiry dates and there were daily and weekly checks to ensure equipment was in working order.
+We saw records of the weekly checks that were carried out to ensure the medicines were not past their expiry dates and there were weekly checks to ensure equipment was in working order.